AnasAlmomany/NativeLogin/README.md

 ## Questions and Problems
 If you have trouble with porject - contact me via email

+## You need to develop a UI?
+You can contact me and order the development of an application or UI with excellent animations.
+Contact with me via email: hello@ivanvorobei.by

 ## Apps, using NativeLogin
 I like the idea to specify applications that use the RequestPermission.
 Please, contact me via email (you can find it in the section "Contacts") so that I added app here